Accuracy and Applicability of the Hartle-Thorne and Komatsu-Eriguchi-Hachisu Methods for Modeling Rotating Neutron Stars: Introduction

 However, the TOV framework assumes the static and spherically symmetric configuration, which limits its applicability to non-rotating neutron stars.
 On the other hand, observational evidence indicates that neutron stars are indeed rotating \citep{Gotthelf2013}, with some exhibiting extremely rapid spin rates.
 Notable examples include PSR J0030+0451 (205 Hz) \citep{Miller2019}, PSR J0740+6620 (346 Hz) \citep{Wolff2021}, and PSR J1748–2446ad (716 Hz) \citep{Hessels2006}, which rotate with millisecond periods and are thus classified as millisecond pulsars.
 For such rapidly rotating neutron stars (RNSs), rotational effects become non-negligible; nevertheless, there have been a limited number of studies taking into account these rotational effects.

-To model slowly rotating neutron stars, the works by \cite{Hartle1967,Hartle1968} developed a perturbative approach that allows the stellar structure to be calculated using an equation of state (EoS) table based on simplified models \citep{Harrison1965,Tsuruta1966}.
+To model slowly rotating neutron stars, the works by \cite{Hartle1967} and \cite{Hartle1968} developed a perturbative approach that allows the stellar structure to be calculated using an equation of state (EoS) table based on simplified models \citep{Harrison1965,Tsuruta1966}.
 This Hartle-Thorne (HT) method yields a coupled set of first-order ODEs and provides perturbative results starting from the TOV solution.
+In \cite{weber1992}, this method was implemented for various EoSs to facilitate further discussion based on realistic EoSs.
 However, the HT method is applicable only to slowly rotating configurations and cannot fully capture relativistic effects at higher spin rates.
 To model RNSs more accurately, additional centrifugal-force terms induced by rotation must be included.
 These effects deform the stellar shape, transforming the originally one-dimensional hydrostatic problem into a two-dimensional one with axial-symmetry that depends on both the radius and the polar angle.